Ice Tie Dye

-Ice Dyeing starts by folding fabric to control how dye colors will flow through it.
-Then ice pieces are applied on top of the fabric to add randomness to the dye flow.
-Then powdered dye colors are applied on top of the ice to start each dye color flow.
+Like tie dye, you start by folding fabric to control how dye colors will flow through it.
+Then you lay ice pieces on top to control how dye colors will flow to it.
+Then you apply powdered dyes on top to control where dye color flows start.

-The Final Product is the combined effect of how the fabric was folded, the size and arrangement of the ice pieces, and how much and where each powdered dye color was applied on top of the ice.
+The Final Product is the combined effect of how you folded the fabric, the pattern of the ice pieces, and how much and where you applied the dye colors.

-If you're looking for a place to start, get a tie dye kit.
-A Jacquard tie dye kit from Michaels is a low cost way to start.
-Use one of their 50% off coupons.
 Experiment until you get it right.
-Learn more about hand dyeing anything at Paula Burch's site All About Hand Dyeing It's an older looking site, but it's an amazing resource.
+Learn more about hand dyeing anything at Paula Burch's site All About Hand Dyeing It's an older site, but an amazing resource.

 - Folds control how dye colors will flow through the fabric.